5 Top Things To Do in Florence, Italy

 View the City from Piazzale Michelangelo

-If you want the best views of Florence, you need to head up to Piazzale Michelangelo on the South side of the Arno River.
-Here you can see a panorama view of the city — the dominating Duomo, the Arno River, the old city wall of Florence, and a taste of Tuscany beyond the city.
+For the best views of Florence, head up to Piazzale Michelangelo on the south side of the Arno River.
+Here you can see a panorama view of the city including the dominating Duomo, the Arno River, the old city wall of Florence, and a taste of Tuscany beyond the city.

-Piazzale Michelangelo is a popular tourist spot, so expect to be sharing the space with your fellow tourists.
-But there is plenty of space to spread out and multiple viewpoints, so you won’t have a problem taking in the city views.
+Piazzale Michelangelo is a popular spot, so expect to be sharing the space with your fellow tourists.
+But there is plenty of space to spread out and there are multiple viewpoints, so you won’t have a problem taking in the city views.

 Visit the Museums (and See David!)